 |

-Acadian Museum of Erath, LA, is a 501(c)(3) non-profit corporation.
+The Acadian Museum of Erath, LA, is a 501(c)(3) non-profit corporation.

-listed on these webpages supports the Acadian Museum activities,
+supports Acadian Museum activities,

-including its educational programming, "Living Legends" series,
+including its educational programming, the "Living Legends" series,

 thank you for your generous patronage.